 Section 10.
 Director Emeritus.
 The board of directors may appoint any former director who served on the board at least (fill in the number) years as "Director Emeritus."
 The board may substitute suitable volunteer service time for some of the board service time provided the candidate has served at least (fill in the number) years on the board.
 The individuals appointed directors emeritus function as an advisory committee to the board of directors.
 Terms for directors emeritus are (fill in the number) years.
-The board may increase or decrease the number of directors emeritus, or shorten or extend any director emeritus's term, by resolution.
-Unless separately elected or appointed, directors emeritus are not members of any other committee of the credit union.
-Directors emeritus are not a member or officer of the board of directors; they may not vote on any matter before the board or any other committee of the credit union; they may not receive any compensation from the credit union; and they are not required to attend any meetings or authorized to perform any duties other than providing advice to the credit union's board, staff and other committees as needed.
+The board may increase or decrease the number of directors emeritus, or shorten or extend any director emeritus are not members of any other committee of the credit union.
+Directors emeritus are not a member or officer of the board of directors; they may not vote on any matter before the board or any other committee to attend any meetings or authorized to perform any duties other than providing advice to the credit union's board, staff and other committees as needed.